And guess what? NO post-processing AT ALL was possible with slide film (which also happened to have a very narrow dynamic range...).

 Zeiss lens cleaning kit + blower

-C2 "Portrait" Film Simulation = NH, Shadow tone -1 Medium-contrast and medium-saturation colour negative film simulation; best suited to portraiture.
+C2 "Portrait" Film Simulation = NH, Shadow tone -1 Medium-contrast / medium-saturation colour negative film simulation; especially suited to portraiture.

-C4 "Outdoors" Film Simulation = S Medium-contrast and medium-saturation slide film simulation; a good all-rounder for outdoor photography.
+C3 "Fujichrome" Film Simulation = S Medium-contrast / medium-saturation slide film simulation; a good all-rounder for outdoor photography.

-C7 "B&W Hard" Film Simulation = BR, Shadow Tone = +3, Highlight Tone = +2, Grain effect = Strong High-contrast, grainy black & white film simulation with red filter; gives a "gritty" look reminiscent of pushed Tri-X.
+C7 "Moriyama" Film Simulation = BR, Shadow Tone = +4, Highlight Tone = +2, Grain effect = Strong Very high-contrast, grainy black & white film simulation with red filter; reminiscent of Daido Moriyama´s style.

 Preview Exp/WB in Manual Mode = ON; Preview Pic.
 Effect = ON